Help the TAHARKA BROTHERS get activism onto wheels with a new ice cream truck! Let's bring the cold good stuff directly to the people. Read more

 That's Whats up!
 In addition to the thank you's, we'll email you a voucher for three handcrafted treats from the truck.
 We'll also email you a downloadable TB poster to use as a digital backdrop or wallpaper for your computer or smartphone!
 Yes, that's 3 treats and a digital poster!
 NOW THAT'S WHAT'S UP!Estimated delivery:

 Now that's Dope: Same reward as the $50 level, but we will send you an autographed DVD of Boys of Baraka (signed by directors Rachel Grady/Heidi Ewings and one of the main characters/Taharka Brothers CEO De'Von Brown.
-Can you dig it????Estimated delivery:Ships within the US only
+Can you dig it????Estimated delivery:Only ships to: United States

 3 backers All gone!

 Slammin'!
 Same as the $50 level plus a TB poster and our limited edition, much sought-after Taharka Brothers FOOD FOR THOUGHT T-shirt shipped to you and a handwritten thank-you postcard!
 Note: This joint has a really dope, but rarely cited, quote from Dr. Martin Luther King.
-Jr. printed on the back.Estimated delivery:Ships within the US only
+Jr. printed on the back.Estimated delivery:Only ships to: United States

 Slammin'!
 Same as the $50 level plus a TB poster OR a limited edition, much sought-after Taharka Brothers FOOD FOR THOUGHT T-shirt shipped to you and a handwritten thank-you postcard!
 Note: This joint has a really dope, but rarely cited, quote from Dr. Martin Luther King.
-Jr. printed on the back.Estimated delivery:Ships within the US only
+Jr. printed on the back.Estimated delivery:Only ships to: United States

 1 backer All gone!

 That's Love!
 Same as the $100 level but the voucher is good for 10 treats off the truck.
 That's right, 10 treats off the truck, a t-shirt OR a poster and a thank-you hand written postcard.
-If you're not from around Baltimore, we will happily give your vouchers to an elementary school kid who will love it - we have a lot of sixth grade fans out there!Estimated delivery:Ships within the US only
+If you're not from around Baltimore, we will happily give your vouchers to an elementary school kid who will love it - we have a lot of sixth grade fans out there!Estimated delivery:Only ships to: United States

 13 backers Limited (37 left of 50)